sanghaisubham/Analyzing-DST-Index/README.md

 # Analyzing-DST-Index
 The disturbance storm time (Dst) index is a measure in the context of space weather.
 It gives information about the strength of the ring current around Earth caused by solar protons and electrons.

-This Project aims at analyzing the Disturbance storm time(DST) index using a web tool and then making useful insights and visualizations on the DST index over the last several years.
+This Project aims at analyzing the Disturbance storm time(DST) index using a web tool and then making useful insights and visualizations on the DST index over the last several years.It consists of mainly three SubProjects:

+ - Developing a web-tool plotting DST index

+ - Developing a Database that allows querying DST index

+ - Analyzing DST index & generating useful insights and visualizations

 ## Getting Started
 **Dependencies**